 In 2016, the Municipality of Lyngby-Taarbæk carried out a renovation of gutter and cornice and later also renovation of the facade around the main gate to the fort was carried out.
-In June 2018, the name of the fort, construction year, coat of arms and royal crown were reinstalled on the newly renovated facade over the main gate of Fortunfortet.
+In June 2018, the partnership has set up a fort name, construction year, coat of arms and royal crown on the newly renovated façade above the main gate to Fortunfortet.
 Fortunfortet's Friends has partnered with the Municipality of Lyngby-Taarbæk and has, based on the reports from Rambøll and COWI, prepared a foundation and renovation project for the fort.
 The partnership currently applies for relevant funding of the project.